robots-make-art-too/Quiz_2-where-my-classy-children-at/Code/references/README.md

 ## Some other maybe useful functions?

 1. [requestImage()](https://py.processing.org/reference/requestImage.html)
-   - maybe you _do_ want to load a background image for the photo afterall
+   - maybe you _do_ want to load a background image for the photo after all
 2. But [loadImage()](https://py.processing.org/reference/loadImage.html) is probably all you might want
    - you could also use it for the family photo album, if you have one?